amitjavilaventura/ATACseq-snakemake/README.md

 ./execute_pipeline.sh
 ```

-If you want to obtain also broad peaks...

-At the end of the `configuration/Snakefile` you will find all the possible target rules and their corresponding output files.
+At the end of the `configuration/Snakefile` you will find all the possible target rules and their corresponding output files:

+* `all`: will do the alignment (BAMs), peak calling and summits (NarrowPeak and BEDs), peak annotation and quality control.
+* `get_peaks`: will generate the NarrowPeak files and the corresponding p-value filtered BEDs.
+* `get_peakanno`: will generate the annotated peaks from the p-value filtered BEDs.
+* `get_summits`: will generate the summits of the peaks and the filtered peaks.
+* `get_bams`: will generate the BAM files
+* `get_bw`: will generate the BIGWIG files from the BAMs.
+* `get_multiqc`: will do all the QC analyses and will generate a MultiQC report.
+* `get_fastqc`: will do a fastQC analysis.
+* `get_fingerprint`: will perform a QC with `plotFingerPrint` from `deepTools`.

 ## To Do's

+* Add an error message if forward and reverse fq files are not found
 * Migrate 100% to snakemake profiles and stop using the `cluster.yaml` configuration.
-* Add options to run replicate merging with `IDR` after the peak calling (two replicates max).
 * Add options to downsample the *bamfiles* by desired groups.
+* Add options to remove chrM reads from bamfiles.
+* Add options to split bam files and call peaks from that files.
-* Adding the input-normalization of spike-in samples in case the input is provided.
+* Adding the control/input option in Genrich in case it is provided.